Pulp (1972 film): Reception

-In The Monthly Film Bulletin Richard Combs wrote: "Plot, character and pastiche have been built up in a fairly loose and random fashion in this second feature by television director Mike Hodges.
+In the Monthly Film Bulletin, Richard Combs wrote: "Plot, character and pastiche have been built up in a fairly loose and random fashion in this second feature by television director Mike Hodges.
 Various eccentrics act out their 'turns', occasionally to delightful effect, but never quite lift a light comedy-thriller through the more playful and productive inversions of parody.
 It is a conventional homage rather than a necessary irony, for instance, that invocations of Bogart and Bacall, and a smattering of titles and chat from the upper Chandler bracket, should be mingling with a spoof thriller about a hack writer whose only ambition is to match the output of Erle Stanley Gardner.
 The Chandler references remain as pale and homeless in this sun-blessed Mediterranean setting as they were in the grimmer climate of Get Carter."

 In The Radio Times Guide to Films Tony Sloman gave the film 3/5 stars, writing: "One of the more interesting teams in the British post-New Wave period was that of the three Michaels – star Caine, writer/director Hodges, producer Klinger – who failed to hit their former Get Carter pay dirt with this, their second outing.
 Nevertheless, the sheer knowing coolness of this bizarre original bears watching.
 The central theme involving the hiring of a ghostwriter is explored with wit and style, as Hodges deploys his camera cleverly through Maltese locations, and the uncompromising plot makes excellent use of Hollywood icons Mickey Rooney and Lizabeth Scott."

-Leslie Halliwell said: "Occasionally funny pastiche which sorely lacks shape and is sustained by guest appearances and zany ideas."
+In his Halliwell's Film Guide, film critic Leslie Halliwell said: "Occasionally funny pastiche which sorely lacks shape and is sustained by guest appearances and zany ideas."